Ollie-Pearce/rustmc/README.md

-NB: Following the previously mentioned improvements to our toolchain and a change to the verification driver script for the archery crate we now support an additional archery test and 10 addition spin tests.
-Unfortunately this change disabled support for try-lock's `fmt_debug()` test.
+NB: Following the previously mentioned improvements to our toolchain and a change to the verification driver script for the `archery` crate we now support an additional archery test and 10 addition spin tests.
+Unfortunately this change disabled support for `try-lock`'s `fmt_debug()` test.

-### Verifying new crates (re-usability):
+### Verifying new crates (reusability):

-The following several steps may be taken in order to run RustMC on a crate outside our benchmark set
+For completeness, we give instructions to verify an additional crate (outside our benchmark set).
+We note that following these steps requires advanced expertise in Rust (as building an arbitrary crate from scratch is non-trivial).

-1. Add the crate to `verify_test_benchmarks`
+1. Add the crate (source code) to `verify_test_benchmarks`

 2. Copy the `verify_tests_script` and add new IR files from the dependencies of the crate to verify